OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4825.md

 # Event ID 4825: A user was denied the access to Remote Desktop.

 ## Description
-Event ID 4825: A user was denied the access to Remote Desktop.
+This event is generated when an authenticated user who is not allowed to log on remotely attempts to connect to this computer through Remote Desktop.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|